rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 The password manager must be capable of safely storing credentials on a single computer/device.

-It should provide functionality for generating strong passwords.
+It should also provide functionality for generating strong passwords.

 Security and usability are the main priorities!